-- Home server (homelab) and application hosting
+Home server (homelab) and cloud apps hosting

-- Cloud-native apps testing environment
+Cloud-native apps testing environment

-- Learn concepts of distributed Machine Learning apps
+Learn concepts of distributed Machine Learning apps

-- Host K8S, K3S, Minecraft, Plex, Owncloud, Nextcloud, Seafile, Minio, Tensorflow, …
+Host K8S, K3S, Minecraft, Plex, Owncloud, Nextcloud, Seafile, Minio, Tensorflow

 The nodes interconnected with the onboard 1 Gbps switch.
-However, each node is limited with 100 Mbps USB speed.
+However, each node is limited to 100 Mbps USB speed.
 Also, there is an I2C bus to exchange some technical information between nodes, including Real-Time Clock (RTC).

 Yes, you can flash a compute module using a top/master node.